chrisdone-archive/sdl2-sprite/README.md

 ## How to make sprites in Inkscape

-Choose the size of your intended result e.g. 220x130 and then setup the grid in Inkscape to show that size:
+Choose the size of your intended result e.g. 220x130 and then setup the grid in Inkscape to show that size (see the Spacing X/Spacing Y fields):

 ![](img/inkscape-doc-properties.png)